jihunhwang/jihunhwang.github.io/_posts/2023-10-30-SpookyCTF_2023_writeup.md

 <font size="4">

 <p>A Halloween-themed CTF!
-I again participated as a part of <a href="https://b01lers.com/">b01lers</a>, but in particular I worked with A1y mostly. </p>
+I again participated as a part of <a href="https://b01lers.com/">b01lers</a>, but in particular I worked with A1y mostly.
+I also worked with VinhChilling and King Fish.</p>

 </font>